MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/human-resources/hr-admin-teams-leave-app.md

 ### <a name="error-when-approving-leave-requests-in-the-human-resources-app-in-teams"></a>Erro ao aprovar solicitações de licença no aplicativo do Human Resources no Teams

-Se um usuário receber um erro ao tentar aprovar solicitações de licença no aplicativo do Teams, execute as seguintes etapas de solução de problemas:
+Se um usuário receber um erro ao tentar aprovar solicitações de licença no aplicativo do Teams, teste as seguintes etapas de solução de problemas:

 1. Verifique se a sua conta do Teams é a mesma usada para acessar o Human Resources.